Navigation

 Under 18 GP Appointments

-We now offer GP appointments for children aged between 1 and 18 via our remote video service (UK wide) and face to face appointments at selected centres.
+We now offer GP appointments for children under 18 via our remote video service (UK wide) and face to face appointments at selected centres.
 Please note that these appointments cannot be booked online so please call 0330 822 3072 for more information or to book.
 Lines are open Monday to Friday 8am to 8pm, Saturday and Sunday 9am to 5pm.
 We may record and monitor our calls.
 Available from £49.

 To book or to make an enquiry, call us on 0343 253 8381